Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

 The ISW signal induced by isolated features in the large-scale structure of the universe has also been studied.
-In particular, we have stacked the CMB fluctuations in the positions of voids and super-clusters, showing a clear detection (above $3\,\sigma$ and almost $3\,\sigma$ for voids and clusters, respectively) of a secondary anisotropy.
-The results are compatible with previous claims made with {\it WMAP} data~\citep{Granett2008a}, and the most likely origin of the secondary anisotropy is the time evolution of the gravitational potential associated to those structures.
+In particular, we stacked CMB fluctuations at the positions of voids and super-clusters, obtaining a clear detection ($>3\,\sigma$ and almost $3\,\sigma$ for voids and clusters, respectively) of a secondary anisotropy.
+The results are compatible with previous claims made with \WMAP\ data~\citep{Granett2008a}, and the most likely origin of the secondary anisotropy is the time evolution of the gravitational potential associated with those structures.
 However, the signal initially detected is at odds in scale and amplitude with expectations of a pure ISW effect.
 Using more recent void catalogues leads to the detection of a signal at up to $2.5\,\sigma$ with scales and amplitudes more consistent with expectations of the ISW effect.
 Taking advantage of the large frequency coverage of \Planck, we have confirmed that the stacked signal is stable from 44 to 353\,GHz, supporting the cosmological origin of this detection.